(The services and policies explained on this page apply only to students

 How can I access the Nashotah House Library's databases?

 The Nashotah House Library offers an array of general and subject-oriented databases, some providing full text.
 In particular, the Library offers the ATLAS database which includes full text articles for many core theological journals, the Ebrary Religion and Philosophy Collection, which contains the full text of 2700 recently published books, and the ATLA Historical Monographs Collections, which contain over 30,000 volumes published in the field of religion between the 13th century and 1923!
 These and other databases are accessible to distance learners from off-campus by obtaining a user name and password from the Library.
-This login information is provided to students during their on-campus intensive, but if you have forgotten your username or password, consult the library's Technical Support page or send an email to the library circulation assistant or call 262-646-6535.
-Choose a database from among those listed above, from the library's Resources page, or from the comprehensive Database List page.
+This login information is provided to students during their on-campus intensive, but if you have forgotten your username or password, consult the library's FAQ page or send an email to the library circulation assistant or call 262-646-6535.
+Choose a database from among those listed above or from the comprehensive Database List page.

 How can I get journal articles from the Nashotah House Library?